Chapter 4 : Chapter 3

 He smiled as he walked me back toward the couch, “Oh really?
 I see you favoring your one leg, so I decided to favor the other.
 Keeps things even, can’t have one getting jealous, you know?”

 I laughed at his joke and then laughed even harder when instead of setting me down gently he just let me drop on the couch.
+Remus was an odd fellow, one second he's morose and thoughtful, the next he's playful and joking.
+What was his true personality?
 He smiled and said “We’ll add a room for you tomorrow, can’t have you living out of a duffel bag forever.
 But tonight you’ll have to deal with the shabby old couch.”

 “Shabby isn’t a bad thing, it just means it’s been broken in.”
 He didn’t say anything as he walked back towards his room, but through the dark I could see his happy expression.
 I snuggled beneath the blanket and made myself comfortable and after a few minutes I heard a voice come from the other room, it was quiet and I was surprised I even heard it.